hferinga/itgilde-handouts/handout-c1.md

-# Handout Kickoff "Learning by doing" challenge 1; 16 may 2019
+# Handout Kickoff "Learning by doing" challenge 1; 16 may 2019/13 june 2019
 This document is formatted for Gitlab markdown.

 Publicly available on GitHub: